techRMS/Cubecart/README.md

 Compatibility
 ======================

-Compatible with Version 5 of CubeCart.
+Compatible with Version 5 and 6 of CubeCart.

 Installation Instructions
 ======================